United Overseas Bank: Philippines

 In November 1999, UOB bought a 60% stake in a local bank, Westmont Bank and the bank was renamed UOB Philippines.
 In July 2002, UOB increased it stake to 100%, resulting in UOB Philippines becoming a wholly owned subsidiary of the banking group.
 In 2006, UOB Philippines's 66 bank branches were sold to Banco De Oro Universal Bank and the bank ceased to be a commercial bank, with its license converted into a thrift bank license.

 In August 2015, Bangko Sentral ng Pilipinas, the central bank of the Philippines, approved the bank's application for a commercial bank license, and in the following year UOB Philippines opened its first commercial branch in Manila, being the 6th foreign bank in the Philippines to receive the license.

 South Korea

 In 1983, UOB opened its first representative office in Seoul and in 1998, the bank has a total of S$81 million assets in South Korea.
 The bank currently operates a branch in Seoul.

 Thailand

 UOB merged Radanasin Bank with Bank of Asia in 2005 with 154 branches across Thailand.

 Vietnam

-UOB obtained the FOSB licence to grow in Vietnam in July 2017.
+UOB is the first Singapore bank to set up representative office in Vietnam in 1992 at the Central Plaza Office Building on Lê Duẩn Boulevard, District 1, Ho Chi Minh City.
+On July 20, 2017, UOB obtained an in-principle foreign-owned subsidiary bank (FOSB) licence from the State Bank of Vietnam to expand its branch network in Vietnam.
+In March 2023, UOB announced completion of the acquisition of Citigroup's consumer banking business, including the transfer of 575 Citigroup's employees in Vietnam.

+On April 8, 2025, UOB announced that they will increase its charter capital of its Vietnamese subsidiary to 10 trillion VND ($385 million), with the fresh capital injection of 2 trillion VND (about $77 million) into UOB Vietnam is currently under review by the State Bank of Vietnam.
+They will also build a new headquarters in Vietnam, the building is named UOB Vietnam Plaza, it is believed to be located at the Ba Son Complex, next to the Marina Central Tower and Ba Son station, also in District 1, not too far from the current headquarters.